FAQ - Wright Library

 Rev. Wright was the first African American to graduate from Princeton Theological Seminary (Class of 1828).
 He served as the pastor of the Shiloh Presbyterian Church of New York City (formerly First Colored Presbyterian Church of New York City) from 1829 until his death in 1847.
 Wright was one of the founders of the American Anti-Slavery Society and served as chair of the New York Vigilance Committee, which worked to prevent the kidnapping of free African Americans.

-Beverages in closed/sealed containers are permitted in the library except for near the Microform Equipment, in the Copy Center or in the Special Collections Reading Room.
+Beverages in closed containers are permitted throughout the library with the exception of the microform equipment area, Copy Center and Special Collections Reading Room.

 Food is permitted in the Brick Café and lobby.